-Gabapentin, brand name Neurontin, is a prescription medication originally approved to treat seizure and nerve pain disorders.
-Since its approval in 2002, gabapentin has quickly become the drug of choice for many disorders outside of its labeled indication.
+Gabapentin is a prescription medication originally approved to treat seizure and nerve pain disorders.
+Since its approval, gabapentin has become the drug of choice for many disorders outside of its labeled indication.

 What Is Gabapentin?

-Gabapentin generic is structurally related to the neurotransmitter GABA.
-Naturally, GABA acts as a chemical signal in brain cells.
+Gabapentin is a medication that is structurally related to the neurotransmitter gamma-aminobutyric acid (GABA).
+GABA acts as a chemical signal in brain cells.
 It is an “inhibitory neurotransmitter,” meaning brain cells release GABA to turn off the function of other brain cells.

 - Alcohol use disorder (AUD)

 Gabapentin can last different lengths of time depending on whether you are taking a short- or long-acting form of the drug.
 Short-acting gabapentin is usually dosed three times a day, as its effects only last a few hours.
 Long-acting gabapentin is dosed once or twice a day because its effects will last much longer.

 Gabapentin’s half-life is between five and seven hours in most people.
 However, the half-life can be much longer in those with kidney problems.
 Half-life describes the amount of time the body takes to completely remove half of a single dose.

 If you or a loved one are struggling with addiction, help is available.
 Call to speak with a Recovery Advocate about treatment options today.

 How Long Does Gabapentin Stay in Your System?